-In Outlook 2003 to 2013 “Cannot open your default e-mail folders.
-The information store could not be opened” keeps on prompting.
-There’s no reason to panic, though.
-Whilst it might sound like a significant error, but this is something that can be easily fixed.
+In Outlook 2003 to 2013, the prompt “Cannot open your default e-mail folders.
+The information store could not be opened” keeps appearing.
+However, there’s no reason to panic.
+Although it might sound like a significant error, this is something that can be easily fixed.

-Microsoft claims that the major cause of this problem is a corrupted Navigation Pane settings file, but chances of happening that are in minority.
-A good-hint that the file is corrupted is when the size of the file is 0 KB.
-No one knows the exact cause why this happens, it seems to be the universal problem, and all the versions of Microsoft Outlook from 2003 to the newest Outlook 2013 might be faulty and affected.
+Microsoft claims that the primary cause of this problem is a corrupted Navigation Pane settings file, although instances of this happening are in the minority.
+A good indication that the file is corrupted is when the file size is 0 KB.
+The exact cause of this phenomenon is unknown.
+It appears to be a universal problem, potentially affecting all versions of Microsoft Outlook from 2003 to the latest 2013 edition.

-In addition, when you run Outlook in the compatibility mode it might be the reason behind the error, or Outlook is running in compatibility mode, or it could be the Outlook data file (.pst or .ost) was deleted or corrupted whence the result of incorrect installing of Outlook.
+In addition, if you are running Outlook in compatibility mode, it could be the cause of the error.
+It’s also possible that the Outlook data file (.pst or .ost) has been deleted or corrupted due to incorrect installation of Outlook.

 Whatever the reason might be, just follow the steps below and the problem will be fixed.